 Home > Italian Dessert Recipes > Castagnole

-Castagnole are small doughnut balls that are usually eaten during the Carnival in Italy.
-They are widely enjoyed in northern and central Italy and their name derives from "castagne" (chestnuts in Italian) because they are pretty much the size of chestnuts.
+If you are looking for a quick fried treat then Italian castagnole would be the perfect choice for you.
+These are small doughnut balls eaten in Italy during the Carnival time.
+Their name comes from "castagne" (chestnuts in Italian) because they are pretty much the size of chestnuts.

 COOKS IN: 1 hour